-CITY COMMUNITY INVESTMENT PLAN PROJECTS: Funds projects within CDBG eligible areas, including infrastructure and neighborhood match portions for the City's Neighborhood and Business Capital Improvement Plan Program These may include but are not limited to, Street improvements, park improvements and public facilities improvement. \$500,000.00
+CITY COMMUNITY INVESTMENT PLAN PROJECTS: Funds projects within CDBG eligible areas, including infrastructure and neighborhood match portions for the City's Neighborhood and Business Capital Improvement Plan Program

+1. TBD - Street Improvements: \$500,000

 PUBLIC SERVICE ACTIVITIES

 The Public Service agencies that carry out these activities are recommended for funding by the Community Service Board (CSB).
 While there is not a minimum threshold on funding for Public Service activities, HUD requires that no more than 15% of CDBG funds be used toward this activity.